Cruciferous Vegetables Like Kale May Boost Artery Health. Eat Raw or Cooked?

 Eating more vegetables is good for us.
 But it doesn’t help eating the same old veggies every meal of every day.
 We had previously discussed the benefits of eating different colored veggies.
 Instead of counting how many servings of fruits and vegetables you eat a day (the old way), we suggest focusing on eating various colors.
 In fact, here is our monthly challenge to help you try a new color every month!
 A recent Australian study shed a light on a specific group of veggies – cruciferous vegetables – and how they collectively help boost artery health and prevent cardiovascular diseases, including heart attacks, strokes and atherosclerosis (hardening and/or clogging of arteries).

-A new study published just last month revealed that for artery health, cruciferous vegetables are the most beneficial.
+A 2018 study published in the Journal of the American Heart Association revealed that for artery health, cruciferous vegetables are the most beneficial.

 Researchers looked at data of over 900 Australian women over 70 years of age, their food intake, particularly the types of vegetables they ate, and the results of their sonogram exam that measured the thickness of their carotid artery walls and plaque buildup.
 Results showed that the group eating the most vegetables, their carotid artery wall was 0.05 mm thinner, than those eating the least vegetables.

 0.05 mm sounds really minute?
 For every reduction of 0.1 mm in arterial wall thickness, the risk for stroke and heart attack is reduced by 10 to 18%.
 Now that’s significant!